VictorAlbertos/Mockery/README.md

 ### @Bypass interceptor.

-Next `interface` shows a puristic usage of *Mockery annotations* without been coupling with any networking library. [@ByPass](https://github.com/VictorAlbertos/Mockery/blob/master/core/src/main/java/io/victoralbertos/mockery/api/built_in_interceptor/Bypass.java) is an `annotation` which allows Mockery to delegate the responsibility of handling responses to the underlying mockery annotations.
+The next `interface` shows a puristic usage of *Mockery annotations* without being coupled with any networking libraries. [@ByPass](https://github.com/VictorAlbertos/Mockery/blob/master/core/src/main/java/io/victoralbertos/mockery/api/built_in_interceptor/Bypass.java) is an `annotation` which allows Mockery to delegate the responsibility of handling responses to the underlying mockery annotations.

 ```java
 @Bypass